 Most prominent among 20th-Century suffragists was Catharine Waugh McCulloch (1862-1945).
 McCulloch began her legal career in 1886 and was the first woman in the U.S. to serve as a Justice of the Peace.
 She was legal advisor to the National WCTU and the National Woman’s Suffrage Association, and was partner with her husband in their Chicago law firm.
 When the campaign for Illinois suffrage ended successfully in 1913 (largely through McCulloch’s tireless efforts), she was greeted by a torchlight parade of happy supporters when she arrived home in Evanston.

 Catharine Waugh McCulloch was a lawyer, suffragist, political activist, supporter of women’s rights and mother who lived in Evanston during a time of great change both in the political and social arena.
-She was the first woman in Illinois to serve as a Justice of the Peace and is largely responsible for the passing of the 19th Amendment to the Constitution allowing all citizens to vote.
+She was the first woman in Illinois to serve as a Justice of the Peace (elected April 2, 1907 and served two terms) and is largely responsible for the passing of the 19th Amendment to the Constitution allowing all citizens to vote.

 Catharine McCulloch was born Catharine Gouger Waugh on June 4, 1862, in Ransomville New York to parents Susan Gouger and Abraham Waugh.
 Her family moved to a farm in Illinois when she was five years old and her younger brother was just two years old.
 It was her father who encouraged her to study hard and prepare for a profession, and in 1878 Catharine entered Rockford College Female Seminary (now Rockford College) and graduated in 1882, first in her class.